pvechersky/rotors_simulator/README.md

 -------------------------

 #### Usage with a keyboard
-Launch the simulator with a fixed-wing model, in our case, the Techpod model in the Uetliberg world:
+Launch the simulator with a fixed-wing model, in our case, the Techpod model in the Uetliberg world for example:

 ```
 roslaunch rotors_gazebo fixed_wing_keyboard_teleop.launch uav_name:=techpod world_name:=uetliberg
 ```
 Unpause the physics (play button at the bottom of the gazebo window), and click on the terminal again.
 You can now pilot using w,a,d and the keyboard arrows.
+ > **Note** You can also load your own worlds if wished.
+The aircraft spawn position should be adjusted as needed in the launch file.

 #### Usage with a joystick